wahibhaq/wahibhaq.github.io/pakistan-unveiled.md

   - [Clara Arrighi](https://www.facebook.com/clara.arrighi) visited Pakistan on an official trip and stayed 7 months in 2016.
 She described her experience in a [Facebook post](https://www.facebook.com/photo.php?fbid=10154049837213152&set=a.10151649891908152.1073741826.551518151&type=3) but the highlight were these amazing words: Luckily, someone also told me: "When you go to Pakistan you cry two times: when you are sent there and when you have to leave”.
 Seven months afterwards I indeed have cried two times.
   - [11 Images That Will Change Your Perception About Pakistan](http://www.parhlo.com/11-images-that-will-change-your-perception-about-pakistan/?track=fb) : This article includes reference to several international travelors/photographers/mountaineers who visited Pakistan in 2015.
   - [Youth Outreach Ski Camp in Pakistan](http://www.sidetracked.com/ski-pakistan/) : Two Austrian ski guides (Andreas Gumpenberger and Stefan Ager), the photographer and filmmaker Jan Eric Euler, Mirza Ali and our very own mountaineer Samina Baig were behind this project.
+  - [Matthieu Paley](http://paleyphoto.com/info/bio/) is a National Geographic photographer who has been visiting Northern Pakistan since 1999.
+He wrote this [article](http://news.nationalgeographic.com/2016/10/gojali-pakistan-islam/) describing how things changed in Passau in past 15 years.

 ### Social Media Accounts To Follow